Exploring the Co-SIMP dark matter model using the 21-cm signal from the dark ages: Signature on the 21-cm Power Spectrum

-The analytical expression of 21-cm PS (eq.~\ref{eq:p21}) shows a strong dependence on the global brightness temperature, making the PS highly sensitive to $\cint$.
-Fig.~\ref{fig:PS_cint_varry} shows the impacts of $\cint$ on the PS $\Delta_{21}^2(k) \equiv k^3 \mathcal{P}_{21}(k)/(2\pi^2)$ (in units of ${\rm mK}^2$) at $z=60$ and 40.
+The analytical expression of 21-cm PS (Eq.~\ref{eq:p21},\ref{eq:mu_avg_PS}) shows a strong dependence on the global brightness temperature, making the PS highly sensitive to $\cint$.
+In general, $\mu$-averaged 1D 21-cm PS is defined in such a way that dimension of k is absorbed.
+Thus, we defined $\Delta_{21}^2(k,z) \equiv k^3 P_{21}(k,z)/(2\pi^2)$ (in units of ${\rm mK}^2$).
+Fig.~\ref{fig:PS_cint_varry} shows the impacts of $\cint$ on the PS at $z=60$ and 40.
 As expected, the amplitude of the power spectrum increases with $k$, corresponding to a transition from large to small scales.
 The power spectra of the standard CDM and co-SIMP models exhibit nearly identical shapes, closely resembling that of the density power spectrum.
 However, the impact of $\cint$ on PS is non-trivial and evolves with $z$, directly mirroring the behaviour of the global signal as discussed in Sec.~\ref{sec:darkage_global}.
 At higher redshifts ($z\gtrsim 50$), where stronger interactions make the global signal stronger (Fig.~\ref{fig:global}), the 21-cm PS amplitude increases with $\cint$.
 This is illustrated for $z=60$ in Fig.~\ref{fig:p21_z60_cint_varry}.
 In contrast, the trend reverses at lower redshifts ($z\lesssim 50$).
 As discussed above, stronger interactions suppress the signal at these redshifts.
 Consequently, the amplitude of the 21-cm power spectrum decreases with $\cint$.
 This predicted change in behaviour is clearly demonstrated for $z=40$ in Fig.~\ref{fig:p21_z40_cint_varry}.

 To understand in detail the redshift evolution of the 21-cm power spectra, we present its profile in Fig.~\ref{fig:noise_spectra_zprofile} at four representative wavenumbers $k=[0.01,0.1,1,4]$ (Mpc$^{-1}$).
 For each $k$, we compare the redshift profiles of the power spectrum for the standard CDM with the co-SIMP model (for $\cint=[1,\,2,\,3]$).
 For all models, the power spectrum rises with time to a peak and then declines.
 The initial rise is driven by the growth of fluctuations and the increase in the signal strength as the gas cools below the CMB temperature.
 The subsequent fall occurs at lower redshifts as the decreasing gas density weakens $x_{\rm c}$, reducing the signal.
 The peak in the power spectrum is a direct manifestation of the absorption trough in the global signal.
 The figure illustrates that as $\cint$ increases, this peak systematically shifts to higher redshifts, mirroring the behaviour of the global signal (Fig.~\ref{fig:global}).